Alamofire/Alamofire/README.md

 manager.request(NSURLRequest(URL: NSURL(string: "http://httpbin.org/get")))
 ```

-Applications can create managers for background and ephemeral sessions, as well as new managers that customize properties of the default session configuration, such as default headers (`HTTPAdditionalHeaders`) or timeout interval (`timeoutIntervalForRequest`).
+Applications can create managers for background and ephemeral sessions, as well as new managers that customize the default session configuration, such as for default headers (`HTTPAdditionalHeaders`) or timeout interval (`timeoutIntervalForRequest`).

 #### Creating a Manager with Default Configuration